alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2019/2019-09-01-looking-at-naked-women-when-having-wudu.md

 ---
+date: 2019-09-01
+group1: true
+hijri: Muharram 02, 1441 AH
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on looking at naked men and women when a person having ablution"
-date: 2019-09-01
-hijri: "Muharram 02, 1441 AH"
-source: "Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 6541"
+source: Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 6541
-category: [taharah, ablution]
-summary: "Does looking at naked men and women or at one's own `Awrah (parts of the body that must be covered in public) invalidate Wudu’ (ablution)?"
+summary: Does looking at naked men and women or at one's own `Awrah (parts of the body that must be covered in public) invalidate Wudu’ (ablution)?
-tags: [alifta]
+tags:
-lang: en
+- alifta
+title: Ruling on looking at naked men and women when a person having ablution
 translation: false
-group1: true
 ---

 ### Question :